Recommendations

 1.3.2

-The specialist heart failure MDT should offer people newly diagnosed with heart failure an extended first consultation, followed by a second consultation to take place within 2 weeks if possible.
+The specialist heart failure multidisciplinary team (MDT) should offer people with newly diagnosed heart failure an extended first consultation, followed by a second consultation to take place within 2 weeks if possible.
 At each consultation:

 • discuss the person's diagnosis and prognosis